 Cognitive-behavioural therapy (CBT) and acceptance and commitment therapy (ACT) have been shown to be effective treatments for people living with chronic pain.
 CBT-based interventions provide individuals with active coping strategies that can change the pain signal, reduce stress that may exacerbate pain, increase activity level, reduce emotional distress, and improve quality of life.
 Treatment may involve pain education to assist patients in understanding their condition, identifying pain triggers, identifying unhelpful thinking patterns, improving pain communication skills, and relaxation training.
 These types of strategies are presented at the Quick Start and the Pain Tools for Life sessions.

-Mindfulness-based approaches encourage paying attention to the present moment in a curious, non-judgmental, and self-compassionate way.
-By becoming more mindful, a person is in a better position to change their relationship with their present experience, from one of antagonism, to one of acceptance.
+Mindfulness-based self-compassion (SC) approaches encourage paying attention to the present moment in a curious, non-judgmental, and self-compassionate way.
+By becoming more mindful and kinder to oneself, a person is in a better position to change their relationship with their present experience, from one of antagonism, to one of acceptance.
 In this way, more resources can be devoted to self-care and engaging in nurturing activities, as part of both pain management and overall well-being.

 ACT interventions are primarily experiential and much of this experiential learning occurs by contacting and relating to metaphors, through various forms of mindfulness meditation, and by following through on valued intentions.
 In this approach, unworkable habits and strategies are identified and discarded in order to learn new psychological skills for reducing the impact and influence of painful sensations, thoughts, and feelings on our daily functioning.
 ACT also involves clarifying what is truly important and meaningful to us, that is, what we value, and using that knowledge to guide, inspire, and motivate us to set goals and take action that enriches our life.